open-dynamic-robot-initiative/trifinger_simulation/docs/simreal/realwithsim.rst

 ********************************************************************************

 It is also possible to use this simulation through our software for interfacing with the real robot.
-So, you could access the real TriFinger with the simulation as seen in :ref:`Switching between the Real Robot and the Simulated Robot in this Simulation`_.
+So, you can access the real TriFinger with the simulation as seen in :ref:`Switching between the Real Robot and the Simulated Robot in this Simulation`_.
 You can also access the simulated TriFinger through the real interface, as seen here below.